Lumi-supercomputer/lumi-userguide/docs/software/installing/container-wrapper.md

   [requirements.txt file][pip-req].

 !!! warning "Tykky is NOT generally recommended for managing Conda/pip installations"
-    For some use cases, Tykky is an excellent tools for managing Conda/pip installations.
+    For some use cases, Tykky is an excellent tool for managing Conda/pip installations.
 For other use cases, there are better alternatives.
 See the [installing Python packages][python-install] guide for an overview the recommended ways to manage Python installations, including Conda/pip